 Their biggest downside is the hefty price tag attached.
 However, since lithium batteries have a much longer life span, in the long run (by this I mean 10 years or more) the price difference will even itself out.

 I’ve put this factor at the top of the list for a very good reason.
 When it comes to batteries, more money typically means a better product.
-If money were no object I would chose a lithium battery, but like many people I had a limited budget when I replaced my battery so had to weigh up all the other factors.
+If money were no object I would choose a lithium battery, but like many people I had a limited budget when I replaced my battery so had to weigh up all other factors.

 Lithium batteries are better in every way which is why they cost more.
 If you plan to live in your van full time for many years to come, a lithium battery would be a good investment.
 If you only plan to have your van for a short period of time or are only using it occasionally, lithium batteries wouldn’t be a prudent investment.